-This Cinnamon Roll Cake is packed with cinnamon flavour!
+This Cinnamon Roll Cake is packed with cinnamon flavor!
 A layer of cinnamon rolls sandwiched between two cinnamon swirl cake layers, covered in a cream cheese frosting.

 Breakfast for dessert or dessert for breakfast?
 There is no wrong answer.
-This Cinnamon Roll Cake transforms my favourite overnight cinnamon roll recipe into a delicious layer cake!
+This Cinnamon Roll Cake transforms my favorite overnight cinnamon roll recipe into a delicious layer cake!